Jrizzi1/ND-mSummit-bingo/README.md

-## Notre Dame Mobile Summit Bingo Game 2013 Update notes
+## Notre Dame Mobile Summit Bingo - 2013 update
 Hi, thanks for playing ND Mobile Summit Bingo! this years release was a massive overhaul from last years version.
 ####Design
 The Main focus on making the entire game as a Responsive Website., utilizing EM based media queries from reading [The EMs have it: Proportional Media Queries FTW!](http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/ "Title")
-I also implemented on CSS 3D transforms, applied by Modernizr classes, for an Off-Canvas menu which definately provides a much more native feel than last year's implementation of jQuery Mobile (which i removed entirely)
+I also implemented on CSS 3D transforms, applied by [Modernizr](http://modernizr.com, "Title") classes, for an Off-Canvas menu which definately provides a much more native feel than last year's implementation of jQuery Mobile (which i removed entirely)

 ####Magnific popup
-I implemented (http://dimsemenov.com/plugins/magnific-popup/, "Magnific popup" ), a responsive jQuery lightbox plugin, in place of jQuery Mobile Dialogs/pages, as that framework was removed
+I implemented [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/, "Title"), a responsive jQuery lightbox plugin, in place of jQuery Mobile Dialogs/pages, as that framework was removed
 ####Text Messages
 Iimplemented was Modernizer User agent tests to attempt to prepopulate a message using different sms uri schemes based on either iOS or Android devices, but I assume this is unreliable and may give issue (but it is cool!)
 ####Twitter